pinkwerks/camflex/README.md

 The data is housed in a [private repository](https://github.com/pinkwerks/camflex-data) for now.
 However, a PDF with graphs of the data is availabe in the file `lens_analysis.pdf`.

 Special thanks to [Andy Davis](https://imag4media.com/) for supplying the data.

+## Working with the data (assuming you have permission)
+After cloning this repo you can get the camflex-data submodule like this:

+`git submodule update --init --recursive`

+Get status:

+`git submodule status`

+And update it like this:

+`git submodule update --remote`